 Report Dangerous Conditions

-If, however, your grill is dangerous, you are obligated to take this to the next level.
-If you have used your grill normally, not modified its design, and kept it relatively clean, then it should operate normally.
-If your grill has melted down; shot flames out the back, bottom, side, or front; or caused an injury to someone then it may be a safety threat.
+If, however, your grill is dangerous, you must take this to the next level.
+If you have used your grill normally, not modified its design, and kept it relatively clean, then it should operate as expected.
+If your grill has melted down, shot flames out the back, bottom, side, or front, or caused an injury to someone, then it may be a safety threat.

-Every year there are thousands of fires caused by gas grills and every year dozens of people are killed.
+Every year there are thousands of fires caused by gas grills and dozens of people are killed.
 While many of these instances are accidents or are caused by the misuse of a gas grill, some are caused by unsafe products.
-If you feel that your grill is unsafe to use you should report it to the proper authorities.
+If you feel that your grill is unsafe to use, report it to the proper authorities.